Domestic Yak: Profile and Information

 Bulls often fight more explicitly, frequently charging at each other with heads lowered or sparring with their horns, in addition to bellowing, non-violent threat displays and scratching the ground with their horns.

-Within about ten to fifteen minutes of birth, the newly born calf may begin to walk.
+Within ten to fifteen minutes of birth, the newly born calf may begin to walk.
 Females usually give birth only once every other year, but more frequent births are likely if the food supply is strong.
 Calves get weaned and are left to roam on their own shortly after.

 Relationship with humans